atenghamn/atenghamn.github.io/docs/_posts/2024-07-13-ref-and-out-in-csharp.markdown

     number++;
 }
 Console.WriteLine($"This is now 2: {unIntializedValue}");

 ```

 This was a pretty short explanation of the workings of the ref and out keywords.
-Hope you can find some use for it :)
+Hope you can find some use for it.